carrierdown/mutateful/README.md

 ## Operations

+A note on usage examples: All parameters are prefixed with -, and are always optional.
+The basic syntax of a command is `commandname -parameter value -anotherparameter value`.
+Values can be numbers, in which case the valid range is displayed as e.g. 1-100.

 ### Constrain

 Constrain applies the rhythm and/or pitch information from one clip to another, sort of like a more flexible quantize.

+Usage: `constrain -mode pitch|rhythm|*both* -strength 1-100`

+*strength* Specifies the strength of the quantization from 1 to 100, where 100 is full quantization.
+Default value is 100.
+*mode* Specifies whether pitch, rhythm, or both aspects should be taken into account when aligning clip contents.

 Option | Type | Range | Default | Description
 --- | --- | --- | --- | ---